 - i.
-The Bank paid penalties in respect of contravention of the Banks and Other Financial Institutions Act, 2020 during the year ended 31 December 2021.
-Details of penalties paid are disclosed in note 38 to the financial statements. - ii.
+The Bank did not pay penalty in respect of contravention of the Banks and Other Financial Institutions Act, 2020 during the year ended 31 December 2022. - ii.
 Related party transactions and balances are disclosed in note 33 to the financial statements in compliance with the Central Bank of Nigeria circular BSD/1/2004.

-Akinyemi Ashade, FCA FRC/2013/ICAN/00000000786
+Akinyemi Ashade, FCA FRC/2013/ICAN/0000000786